All Episodes

 But that's not America.

-That's not freedom, that's not free enterprise, that's not free markets.
+That's not free markets.

-You know, well, what about the options that you and I have discussed at length here?
+Well, what about the options that you and I have discussed at length here?

-The you know, for example, my buddy Josh Umber, who is with this cooperative that he created where it's fifty bucks a month for an adult and it's unlimited care and ten bucks a month for a child, and you and I both know under Obamacare it's illegal to buy a catastrophic plan, that would now be legal.
+For example, my buddy Josh Humber, who is with this cooperative that he created where it's $50 a month for an adult and it's unlimited care and $10 a month for a child.

-Does this create the option, the availability of these cooperatives to spring up around the country, which is basically concierge service for for blue-collar workers?
+Does this create the option, the availability of these cooperatives to spring up around the country, which is basically concierge service for blue-collar workers?

 Does it allow health care savings accounts to now be part of the equation for most people?

-There are twelve key regulations in Obamacare.
+There are 12 key regulations in Obamacare.

-This bill repeals two out of twelve.
+This bill repeals two out of 12.

 Yeah, but you didn't answer my question.